lsprangers/lsprangers.github.io/docs/dsa/10. dynamic programming/index.md

 In many programming languages, iteration is faster than recursion.
 Therefore, we often want to convert a top-down memoization approach into a bottom-up dynamic programming one (some people go directly to bottom-up, but most people find it easier to come up with a recursive top-down approach first and then convert it; either way is fine).

+What you need in a Dynamic Programming problem:
+- A function / array that represents the answer to the problem from a given state
+    - This is typically called `dp` in any problem
+- A function / relation to transition between states
+    - Getting from `dp[i]` to `dp[i + 1]` or vice versa
+    - This is typically the hardest part to find in any DP problem
+- A base case!
+    - Starting at `dp[0]` (front) or `dp[len(input)]` (back) is typicaly the easiest to start with

 ### Memoization Vs Top-Down